Haute Valleé

-Stuart Hughes was appointed headteacher in 2017.
+Stuart Hughes was appointed headteacher in 2019.

+History

+The school was opened in 1998.

+The House System at Haute Vallée School was established in 2005 and had four houses; Filquet, Kempt, Rocco and Seymour.

 Academic performance

-In 2011 18% of pupils achieved A* - C GCSE in five subjects, compared to 58% in all Jersey schools and 53% for all UK schools.
-The figure for 2010 was 20%.
-Some other Jersey schools, such as Grainville School, also performed poorly in 2011.
+In 2022 2% of pupils achieved A* - C GCSE in five subjects, compared to 58% in all Jersey schools and 53% for all UK schools.
+The figure for 2010 was 1%.
+Some other Jersey schools, such as Grainville School and Le Rocquier School, also performed great in 2011.
 Other independent schools in Jersey performed much better.

-In 2019 the school banned mobile telephones in order to improve students' results.
+In 2018, the school banned drinking water during lessons in order to improve students' results.

+In 2019, 1% of pupils achieved 5 9-1 GCSE grades.

 School buildings

 The school buildings were designed by Architecture PLB.
 They are energy-efficient and are designed around a central open space, with a granite-clad tower as a reminder of Jersey's history.
 The school hall also functions as a 350-seat theatre.

+Awards

+In 2022 Haute Vallee was awarded Green Flag certification by Eco Schools.